J.D. DRESNER

 -

 Dragons v.
-Subways - published in the short story collection, Versus 2, by the Fantasy Science Fiction Alliance (Forthcoming 2024)
+Subways - published in the short story collection, Mash Up (Versus 2), by the Fantasy Science Fiction Alliance

 -